A broad and balanced curriculum is taught.

 There is an emphasis on the importance of developing key skills in reading, writing, speaking, listening, numeracy and science.
 The children also enjoy specialist teaching throughout their time in the school in PE, Music, ICT and Spanish or French.
 Exposure to these learning opportunities from the age of four helps to develop their learning ability in a most beneficial way.
 They also have a weekly swimming lesson throughout their years in Key Stages 1 and 2.
 Initially children are taught mostly by their class teachers but as they move up the school they are increasingly taught by subject specialists and by the time they reach Key Stage 2 they have five 1 hour lessons a day with a weekly timetable including English, Maths, French or Spanish, Latin (an option in Year 6), Science, Geography, History, Religious Education, ICT, Art & Design, Music, Speech & Drama and Physical Education including Swimming.

-To view more detailed information about the curriculum please click on the Information Booklet below.
+To view more detailed information about the curriculum please download the latest Prospectus Information Booklet on the Admissions page.

 reception (early years foundation stage)

 The Early Years Foundation Stage is statutory in all schools and continues with a distinct focus on the individual needs of children as they enter their Reception year.

 The range of adults teaching them are expert at recognising the children’s interests and next steps in learning within a play based, caring and fun environment.
 The Early Years Foundation Stage is split into seven broad areas of learning to which our children are exposed through a stimulating variety of age and readiness appropriate activities which fully prepare them for the challenges of Key Stage 1 and beyond:

 • Understanding the world